thewca/wca-regulations/wca-regulations.md

     - 9m1) Rounds with 99 or fewer competitors must have at most two subsequent rounds.
     - 9m2) Rounds with 15 or fewer competitors must have at most one subsequent round.
     - 9m3) Rounds with 7 or fewer competitors must not have subsequent rounds.
-- 9o) Combined rounds count as one round when counting the number of rounds per event.
 - 9p) If an event has multiple rounds, then:
     - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
     - 9p2) The competitors who advance to the next round must be determined by ranking (best x competitors) or by result (all competitors with a better result than x) in the preceding round.